scrum-gang/authentication/README.md

 Each user has the following attributes:

-- id: A unique ID generated for each user.
+- `id`: A unique ID generated for each user.
-- email: An email address used for login.
+- `email`: An email address used for login.
-- password: The users password.
+- `password`: The users password.
 All passwords are hashed using bcrypt.
-- type: The type of user.
+- `type`: The type of user.
 Can be Applicant or Recruiter.
-- verified: Whether the user has verfied their email after creating their account.
+- `verified`: Whether the user has verfied their email after creating their account.
 Required to be able to login.

 ## Getting Started